 - Senior Leaders: lead and give a high profile to literacy; - Teachers: provide pupils with knowledge, skills and understanding they need to read, write and speak and listen effectively; - Literacy co-ordinator: supports departments in the implementation of strategies and encourages departments to learn from each other's practice by sharing ideas.
-A Lead Literacy LSA supports in-class and intervention literacy work. - Oracy Lead supports and develops oracy strategies across the school and through assemblies. - Parents: encourage their children to use the range of strategies they have learnt to improve their levels of literacy; - Pupils: take increasing responsibility for recognising their own literacy needs and making improvements; - Governors: an identified governor will meet with staff and pupils and report progress and issues to the governing body and stakeholders termly.
+A lead literacy LSA will be appointed from September 2025. - Oracy Lead supports and develops oracy strategies across the school and through assemblies. - Parents: encourage their children to use the range of strategies they have learnt to improve their levels of literacy; - Pupils: take increasing responsibility for recognising their own literacy needs and making improvements; - Governors: an identified governor will meet with staff and pupils and report progress and issues to the governing body and stakeholders termly.